-Sealing your ductwork is important if you want to get the most out of your residential or commercial HVAC unit.
+Sealing your ductwork is important if you want to get the most out of your residential HVAC unit.
 Here’s how you can accomplish this yourself.

 In such situations, you may find yourself continually running the heat or air conditioning system to nearly no avail.

 On the bright side, it doesn’t typically require an advanced-level HVAC technician to repair this particular type of problem.
-This is a delight to DIY homeowners or business owners on a budget.
+This is a delight to DIY homeowners owners on a budget.

 So, how does one DIY this type of issue?
 Listed below are some of the most common problem areas and how to easily repair them.

 Duct Branch Lines

 If you picture a tree, the trunk is the main portion that feeds off into smaller branches.
 Your heating and air system is likely set to this design scheme to some extent or another.
 Such branch lines can be made of a flexible duct material or a number of solid options like fiberglass or metal.
 These ducts branch off to serve different rooms and areas of the structure.

 If there is a breach in the side of one of these lines, repair can be as easy as applying duct tape to seal the hole.
 If this doesn’t work, try attaching a custom-cut piece of duplicate material via screws or caulk.